PythonWillRule/GettingCleaning/CodeBook.md

 Now we have the data (spdattrain, spdattest) ready for the combining as the column names all match into the final data frame variable called "spresult".
 Last data manipulation is to order by "subject".

-Using "spresult" this is written to the file called "spresult.csv" and the function then returns ending the analysis and the script.
+Using "spresult" this is written to the file called "spresult.txt" and the function then returns ending the analysis and the script.

 The 82 Variables used in the "spresult" dataset performed by the run_analysis.R script: